roip/chrome-extensions/focus-reader/README.md

 - Make sure you clicked the extension icon
 - Check that the page has loaded completely
 - Try refreshing the page

-**Auto-detect not working well:**
-- Some websites have complex layouts that are hard to detect
+- Note: Extension cannot run on browser internal pages (chrome://, edge://, about:)

+**Bracket not moving:**
+- Ensure the overlay is active (click extension icon)
-- You can manually adjust using drag handles or keyboard shortcuts
+- Try using keyboard shortcuts (Alt+Up/Down)
-- Your adjustments are saved automatically
+- Drag the handles inside the gray shaded areas

 **Controls not visible:**
-- Hover over the top/bottom center of the clear area
+- **Close button (×)**: Fixed at top-right of screen, left of settings button
+- **Settings button (⚙)**: Fixed at top-right of screen
+- **Drag handles**: Located inside the gray shading at top and bottom center
-- The handles fade to 30% opacity when inactive
+  - Handles fade to 30% opacity when inactive
-- Move your mouse near them to make them visible
+  - Hover over them to make them fully visible

 ## Development